 Life in its essence is change.
 I find comfort in the knowledge that nothing ever stays the same.

-My therapeutic and creative approach draws from a range of theoretical models and experience including Existential, Systemic and Somatic approaches.
+My therapeutic and creative approach to coaching draws from a range of theoretical models and training particularly Internal Family Systems (parts) and Hakomi (mindfulness & the body) therapy and Existential (big meaning context), Systemic (mapping) and Somatic (body) coaching approaches.
 I am an Associate Certified Coach and member of the International Coaching Federation.
 I trained with Animas (Diploma in Personal Transformation Coaching, Distinction).
 Professional development is continuous through further courses and supervision.
 I am also a Coaching Supervisor (Diploma in Coaching Supervision, EMMC).
 I established and run the Frome Practitioner Group for Mind and Body practitioners in 2015.
 I am registered with the Life Coach Directory, the Life Coaching UK Directory and Find A Therapy.

-Personally, the catalyst to training as a coach was my experience of several life events which led me towards deeper personal change.
-Redundancy, bereavement and then a problem with my back in a fairly condensed period of time.
+Personally, the catalyst to training as a coach was my experience of several life events in a fairly condense period of time; redundancy, bereavement and then a problem with my back.
+These experiences led me towards deeper personal change.
 I let go of the career goal and the 40K by the time I’m 40 concept and spent time living day by day, allowing myself to be and exploring different things and re-evaluating my values.
 Whilst ‘sitting in’ so much uncertainty, I realised how important our capacity to adjust and embrace change is.
-In this space I started to acknowledge who I am and what I want in my life (it’s an on-going project).
-I trained as a Transformational Life Coach and found a vocation.
-What I’m passionate about, who I am and how I work are connected.
+In 2014, I trained as a Transformational Life Coach and found a vocation and set up my practice.
+What I’m passionate about, who I am and how I work became congruent.

-I love being in nature and living in a quiet village with my cats suits me.
+I love being in nature and living in a quiet village with my cats.
 I am creative and my main passion is creating spaces for living in peacefully.
-I am constantly exploring the balance between being and doing, accepting and pushing myself.
-I dance, practice Qi Gong and love writing.
-I’m currently learning Aikido and playing with Metal Sculpture.
-All these activities teach me about different ways of showing up and engaging in the world.
+I dance, learn metal sculpture, practice Qi Gong and love writing.
+I am constantly exploring the balance between being and doing, accepting and pushing myself in life.
 As a coach and a person I’m deeply reflective, insightful, warm, calm, direct and challenging.
 I value integrity, authenticity, kindness and connectedness.
-I’m beginning to feel that learning how to live life and appreciate it is our purpose.

-My purpose is to help people see things differently.
-To feel lighter.
+My purpose is to help people to see things differently.
+To feel lighter and to be more self-accepting.
 We cannot love life without loving ourselves and living is fundamentally about love.
 Thinking gets in the way.